HattaPauzi/mympv/README.md

 If there is none, create one.

 **IMPORTANT NOTE**\
-On Windows, make sure to install the latest MPV version.
+On Windows, make sure to install the latest mpv version.
 On my system, using [mpv-x86_64-windows-msvc](https://nightly.link/mpv-player/mpv/workflows/build/master/mpv-x86_64-windows-msvc.zip) from [First-party builds by GitHub CI (latest commit)](https://nightly.link/mpv-player/mpv/workflows/build/master) works flawlessly.
 To make the downloaded portable mpv works on PowerShell, make sure to copy its executable directory and paste it on the PATH environments.

 # SmartSkip